I love cats, dogs, and all other animals—even spiders and insects.

 My Blind Cat Kyra Was Still Having a Ball at the Age of 18 Years

-At the age of 18 years she was still doing extremely well, though I saw some signs of old age appearing.
+At the age of 18 years she was still doing very well, though I saw some signs of old age appearing.
 I was feeding her cooked chicken and soft cat food, because she couldn't chew the dried pet food anymore.
-She just loved to eat.
+She very much loved to eat.

 Where ever she was, when you happened to eat a sandwich or another snack, she was there in front of you in no time.
-We used to put the garbage bin in front of the kitchen counter, so she could jump on it herself, but she developed some arthritis in her hips and couldn't make the jump up anymore.
-She could still make the jump down though.
-I once had the garbage bin open when cleaning onions and she jumped right in ha ha.
-Kyra was just an amazing little kitty with a mind of her own.
+Our garbage bin stands in front of the kitchen counter.
+Kyra used that as a step up to the counter.
+Once I had the garbage bin open when cleaning onions and she jumped right in the bin.
+Kyra was an amazing cat with a mind of her own.

-Around September 2012 we noticed a slightly difference in behavior.
+Around September 2012 we noticed a slight difference in behavior.
 When we called her she was not coming straight to us, but started to make little rounds on the spot she was in.
-It occurred to us, at least we thought so, that she was losing some orientation ability and that she didn’t know exactly anymore from which direction the sound came from.
+It looked like that she was losing some orientation ability.
+It seemed that she didn’t know exactly anymore from which direction the sound came from.
 We thought she was developing some hearing problems.
-One new thing she was doing was that she would sit somewhere and then started to meow a lot and very loud.
+One new thing she was doing: she would sit somewhere and then started to meow a lot and very loud.